IDAES/examples/README-developer.md

 * `notebooks`: All the active/tested Jupyter notebooks and supporting data
   * `docs`: Examples and tutorials that will be tested and also published in the online documentation.
   * `active`: Not published but tested against new PRs
-  * `_dev`: Notebooks for developers only.
+  * `_dev`: Notebooks used as examples for development and testing only.
-  Currently, a set of noteboooks demonstrating cell tags (see top-level
-    `README.md` for details).
 * `archive`: Not published and *not* tested.
 Just for historical interest.
 * `mod`: Supporting Python modules (as a Python package).
   It is usually best to match the name of the Python subpackage with its notebook directory.